List of Tygers of Pan Tang members

 A former lineup of Tygers of Pan Tang in 2014 (top) and 2018 (bottom).

 Tygers of Pan Tang (TOPT) are an English heavy metal band from Whitley Bay, North Tyneside.
 Formed in 1978, the group originally featured lead vocalist Mark Butcher who was replaced by Jess Cox, guitarist and backing vocalist Robb Weir, bassist and backing vocalist Richard "Rocky" Laws, and drummer Brian "Big" Dick.
-The group's current lineup includes Weir, drummer Craig Ellis (since 2000), vocalist Jacopo "Jack" Meille (since 2004), guitarist Francesco Marras (since 2020) and bassist Huw Holding (since 2021).
+The group's current lineup includes Weir, drummer Craig Ellis (since 2000), vocalist Jacopo "Jack" Meille (since 2004) and bassist Huw Holding (since 2021).
 Jess Cox formed "Jess Cox's Tygers of Pan Tang" in 2015 and has featured members of Blitzkrieg.

 History

 1978–1987

 TOPT were formed in 1978 by Robb Weir, Rocky Laws and Brian Dick, who added Mark Butcher after Weir briefly considered performing lead vocals.
 He was replaced before the end of the month by Jess Cox.
 During the recording of their debut album Wild Cat, the band decided to add a second guitarist, and after several auditions brought in John Sykes.
 After the album's promotional tour ended in October 1980, Cox suddenly left.
 He was replaced the following month by Jon Deverill.
 The new lineup released Spellbound and Crazy Nights in 1981, before Sykes left to join Thin Lizzy and was replaced by former Penetration guitarist Fred Purser.
 Shortly after issuing The Cage in 1982, TOPT were dropped by MCA Records, and before the end of the year the group had disbanded.

 In 1985, Deverill and Dick reformed TOPT with new members Steve Lamb, Neil Sheperd (both guitars) and Colin Irwin (bass), the latter of whom was soon replaced by Dave Donaldson in time for the recording of comeback album The Wreck-Age.
 Lamb had recently been a member of Robb Weir's band Sergeant, while both Sheperd and Donaldson had worked with former TOPT frontman Jess Cox in recent years.
 For the 1987 follow-up Burning in the Shade, Deverill, Lamb and Dick worked with songwriter Steve Thompson as a guest contributor, before breaking up for a second time.